Chiapas Zoque: Classification

 Another language, Jitotolteco, was announced in 2011.
-Jitotoltec is a recently discovered language belonging to the Zoquean branch of the Mixe-Zoquean language family spoken in Chiapas.
+Jitotoltec is a recently identified language belonging to the Zoquean branch of the Mixe-Zoquean language family spoken in Jitotol.
 It is not a dialect of Chiapas Zoque.

 Current situation

 There are about 15,000 speakers of Chiapas Zoque, although the number is rapidly decreasing (Faarlund 2012:3).
 The vast majority of speakers reside in Tapalapa, Ocotepec, and Pantepec.
 80%–90% of the population in Tapalapa and Ocotepec (combined population: about 10,000) are speakers of Zoque (Faarlund 2012).
 50% of the population in Pantepec (pop.
 8,000) are Zoque speakers.

 Before the publication of Jan Terje Faarlund's A Grammar of Chiapas Zoque (2012), the best documented Chiapas Zoque variety has been that of Copainalá due to the work of William Wonderly and other scholars.
 More detailed work has been done on Gulf Zoque and Oaxaca Zoque languages.
 Chiapas Zoque is an endangered language due to rapid language shift to Spanish among Zoque youths, although this is mitigated by the Zoque people's attempts to preserve their culture and language (Faarlund 2012:3).